MerelyLogical/blog/pages/clocks.md

 ---
 title: Clocks
 layout: post
+nav_order: 2
 ---

+{: .fs-6}
-<strong>A collection of interesting time formats, see if you can figure out how each works :))</strong>
+A collection of interesting time formats, see if you can figure out how each works :))

 ### 24-hour time